 |The Tie: Trends and Traditions||Sarah Gibbings||Accessories - Ties||nice to have|

 |Vintage Ties of the Forties & Early Fifties||Rod Dyer, Ron Spark and Steve Sakai||Accessories - Ties||nice to have|

-Gentlemen of Style by Sven Raphael Schneider
+Gentlemen of The Golden Age by Sven Raphael Schneider

 A Gentleman’s Wardrobe by Paul Keers